mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 # Administration

-The administation of MaxScale can be divided in two parts:
+The administration of MaxScale can be divided in two parts:

 * Writing the MaxScale configuration file, which is described in the following [section](#configuration).